-Usually the last outstanding item of a condo and co-op application is the professional and personal reference letters.
-For some boards, these are the most important item in the whole package so it’s important to take them seriously.
-If you’re wondering what should be included and what shouldn’t be included, you’re in the right spot!
+Co-op and condo applications in NYC can be tedious and seemingly never ending.
+Usually the last items outstanding are the personal and professional reference letters.
+For some boards, these are the most important things in the whole package so it’s important to take them seriously.

 Who Should You Ask To Write Your Condo and Co-op Reference Letters?